Are you an agency specialized in UX, digital marketing, or growth? Join our Partner Program

 3. Awwwards: look at winners to find sites and elements you like and want to emulate

-4. Your competitors: check out your competitors’ sites for website and element ideas or to see what you could do better.
+4. Your competitors: check out your competitors’ sites for website design ideas or to see what you could do better

-5. Your users: your users should be your most important source of inspiration.
-Talk to users to find out what design elements they’d like to see more of on your website and gauge how well your design is currently meeting their needs.
+Your users: your users should be your most important source of inspiration—talk to users to find out what design elements they’d like to see more of on your website and gauge how well your design is currently meeting their needs

-Pro tip: use Hotjar's Ask products like Surveys and Feedback widgets to get direct insights from customers while they’re browsing your site.
+💡 Pro tip: use Hotjar tools like Surveys and the Feedback widget to get direct insights from customers while they’re browsing your site—the best website design ideas cater to your users’ needs and expectations, and it’s best to get those straight from the source.

-User-centered web design lets you connect deeply with your audience, inspire brand awareness, and give users a consistent experience they can look forward to.
+User-centered web design lets you connect deeply with your audience, increase brand awareness, and give users a consistent experience they can look forward to.

-Hotjar’s Observe and Ask products give you direct insight into user behavior to guide your design decisions.
+Use Hotjar analytics tools to get direct insight into user behavior and guide your website design decisions.